How to download and convert iPlayer files

 Furthermore, if you try to play the file in another application, it will look like a garbled mess.
 This is because the file is protected with DRM (Digital Rights Management).

 So, we need to convert the file with an application which will remove this DRM.
-Media Converter Pro is the easiest program to do this.
+Video Converter Ultimate is the easiest program to do this.